-Board Structure
+The Board

 The Board consists of a Chairman and three non-executive Directors, all of whom are considered under the Codes to be independent of the Manager, Aberdeen Standard Fund Managers Limited, and free of any relationship which could materially interfere with the exercise of their independent judgement on issues of strategy, performance, resources and standards of conduct.
+The number of routine Board and Committee meetings attended by each Director during the year compared to the total number of meetings that each Director was eligible to attend is provided in the table below.
+The Board meets formally at least five times a year, and more frequently where business needs require.
+In addition, the Board maintains regular contact with the Manager.